 - Superscript footnotes can be hard to see.

-- The numbers can break up the follow of the information.
+- The numbers can break up the flow of information.

-Using a writing style that has footnotes comes down to what your publisher, journal or professor requires and personal preference.
-However, each style has its own unique flare when it comes to creating footnotes.
+Choosing to use footnote referencing styles depends on what your publisher, journal or professor requires, plus your own personal preference.
+However, each style has its own unique flair when it comes to creating footnotes.